 John J. O'Malley, Ph.D. -- Professor Emeritus -- Teaches History & Literature of Psychology I and Exercise & Sport Psychology

 Carl Schuster, Ph.D. -- Teaches Personality and Abnormal Psychology

 Joseph A. Tellish, Ph.D. -- Teaches Fundamentals of Psychology and Behavior Modification

 An indirect measure of instructional and faculty quality are awards bestowed by independent bodies.
 Drs.
 John Norcross and J. Timothy Cannon were honored as the Pennsylvania Professor of the Year by the Carnegie Foundation.
 Dr. Thomas Hogan was named the 2000 CASE Professor of the Year at the University of Scranton.
 Dr. Hogan also received the 32nd Annual Gannon Memorial Award for Teaching (2000), was honored with the Teacher of the Year Award by the Class of 2000, and was recognized as Distinguished University Fellow (2003).
 The University of Scranton chapter of the American Psychological Society Student Caucus was chosen as the outstanding chapter in the country in 1992 and 1995.
-Dr. John Norcross received the Distinguished Career Contributions to Education & Training Award from the American Psychological Association and was recently recognized as a Distinguished University Fellow (2004), and was recently awarded the 2014 Alfred M. Wellner, PhD, Lifetime Achievement Award by the National Register of Health Service Psychologists.
+Dr. John Norcross received the Distinguished Career Contributions to Education & Training Award from the American Psychological Association, was recognized as a Distinguished University Fellow (2004), and was recently awarded the 2014 Alfred M. Wellner, PhD, Lifetime Achievement Award by the National Register of Health Service Psychologists.
 Dr. John O’Malley received the University’s Teacher of the Year Award in 2009 and, most recently, the 2014-2015 Alpha Sigma Nu Teacher of the Year Award.